Lecrapouille/TimedPetriNetEditor/README.md

 *Fig 2 - Event Graph (made with this editor).*

 Inputs of event graphs are transitions with no predecessor.
 Outputs of event graphs are transitions with no successor.
-In the figure 2, there is no inputs and no outputs.
+In figure 2, there are no inputs and no outputs.

 ### Dater and Counter Form

-Event graphs represent when system event are occurring.
+Event graphs represent when system events are occurring.
 We have two different way to represent them: the counter form, and the dater form.

-- Counter form of the event graph in the figure 2 is:
+- The counter form of the event graph in figure 2 is:
 ```
 T0(t) = min(2 + T2(t - 5));
 T1(t) = min(0 + T0(t - 5));